Archaeology (ARC) - Courses

 Archaeology for Teachers

 This course explores methods and resources for applying archaeology in the regular precollegiate classroom.
 A brief overview of the science of archaeology, and the pre-European cultures of Wisconsin and Minnesota is provided.
+This course is taught largely at a graduate level.
 Prerequisite: junior standing.
 Offered Occasionally.

 ARC 491/591 Cr.3